- Find a Trail

 - About Us

 - Get Involved

-The 0.5-mile trail now shares the corridor with an overhead electric utility, but you’ll probably be too distracted by the dense Virginia forest to even notice.
-Because of its natural surface of grass and gravel, the trail is best suited for walkers and joggers, although it is well maintained by the Hanover County Parks and Recreation Department.
+The trail now shares the corridor with an overhead electric utility, but you’ll probably be too distracted by the dense Virginia forest to even notice.
+The southern half of the trail features a natural surface of grass and gravel, making it best suited for walkers and joggers, although it is well maintained by the Hanover County Parks and Recreation Department.

 Limited parking is available at the Ashland Trolley Line’s southern trailhead on Gwathmey Church Road/State Route 707.

 TrailLink is a free service provided by Rails-to-Trails conservancy